pedronun/App-IMDB/README.md

 ## Tech

-Dillinger uses a number of open source projects to work properly:
+IMDB APP uses a number of dependecies to work properly:

 - React Native
 - TypeScript